openvinotoolkit/datumaro/site/README.md

 [Read more](https://www.docsy.dev/docs/getting-started/)

-### Update the submodule of the docsy theme
+### Update the submodules

-To update the submodule of the docsy theme you need to have a repository clone.
+To update the submodules you need to have a repository clone.
 While in the repository folder, use the git command:

     git submodule update --remote

+To update a specific submodule, for example `docsy` use:

+    git submodule update --remote site/themes/docsy

+and for update submodule `Read the Docs` use:

+    git submodule update --remote site/source/_themes

 Add and then commit the change to project: